JannahCeria/JannahCeria/README.md

 This is about me

 I'm currently learning at Brawijaya University, specializing in Mathematics.
 I'm interested in learning Machine Learning.
-You can find me in [Markdown Guide](https://www.quora.com/profile/Jannah-Ceria)
+You can find me on [Markdown Guide](https://www.quora.com/profile/Jannah-Ceria)

 I'll write my portfolio next time.
 Thank You **(.◜◡◝)**